Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 OSFI Guideline B-10 Principles How We Help

-Outcome 1: Governance and accountability structures are clear with comprehensive risk strategies and frameworks in place to contribute to ongoing operational and financial resilience.
+Outcome 1: Governance and accountability structures are clear with comprehensive risk strategies and frameworks in place.

-Principle 1: “The FRFI is ultimately accountable for all business activities, functions, and services outsourced to third parties and for managing the risks related to third-party arrangements.”
+Principle 1: “The FRFI is ultimately accountable for managing the risks arising from all types of third-party arrangements.”

 Principle 2: “The FRFI should establish a third-party risk management framework (TPRMF) that sets out clear accountabilities, responsibilities, policies, and processes for identifying, managing, mitigating, monitoring, and reporting on risks relating to the use of third parties.”